redlegjed/test_measure_process_lib/README.md

 # Test, Measure, Process library (TMPL)

+TMPL is a library for writing lab test measurement code in a modular and reusable way.

+Lab tests are broken up into lightweight classes that represent setup conditions and measurements.
+These conditions and measurements can be combined together to make test sequences.
+TMPL provides infrastructure to execute the conditions and measurements in a specific order and log the data into a convenient format.

-This library is a modular framework for running sequences of lab measurements.
-It is intended to provide a minimal boiler-plate code framework for writing measurement code in modules that can be linked together into test sequences.
-Although written for use in lab measurements the framework makes no assumptions about test equipment setup and is very generic.
+Although written for use in lab measurements TMPL makes no assumptions about test equipment setup and is very generic.
 It could be used to make test sequences based on models or data analysis instead of actual measurements.

-The framework is built around storing data in the [xarray](http://xarray.pydata.org/en/stable/) _Dataset_ class.
+TMPL is built around storing data in the [xarray](http://xarray.pydata.org/en/stable/) _Dataset_ class.
 This provides a convenient data structure for storing multi-dimensional data that can be easily visualised using libraries like [Holoviews](http://holoviews.org/index.html) or its offshoot [hvplot](https://hvplot.holoviz.org/index.html).

 ## Dependencies and installation
 TMPL depends on these libraries.